honnix/kheos/README.md

 ### To start hacking

 Import the maven project to IntelliJ (it works nicer with Kotlin, of course) and start sending PRs!

+## kheos-proto

+The place where all protobuf files are stored.

 ## kheos-common